-To sum up, the previous discussions show that our EAC protocol achieves all three anonymities with low storage and computation costs.
+To sum up, the above discussions show that our EAC protocol achieves all three anonymities with low storage and computation costs.

-7. CONCLUSION
+7. Conclusion

-Anonymous communication is very important in WSNs, because it can be used to conceal the identities of important nodes, such as source nodes and the base station.
+Anonymous communication is very important to wireless sensor networks, because it can be used to conceal the identities of important nodes, such as source nodes and the base station.
 Existing sensor anonymity schemes cannot achieve all the three kinds of anonymities.
-In this paper, we presented an EAC protocol for sensor networks, and it consists of four schemes: anonymous sending, anonymous forwarding, anonymous broadcasting, and anonymous ACK.
-Performance analysis and comparison showed that EAC can provide all three anonymities: the sender anonymity, the communication relationship anonymity, and the base station anonymity while incurring small storage, computation, and communication costs.
+In this paper, we presented an efficient anonymous communication (EAC) protocol for sensor networks, and it consists of four schemes: anonymous sending, anonymous forwarding, anonymous broadcasting, and anonymous acknowledgement.
+Performance analysis and comparison showed that EAC can provide all three anonymities: the sender anonymity, the communication relationship anonymity, and the base station anonymity; while incurring small storage, computation and communication costs.